jackjliew/ai-openscale/getting-started.md

 1. View the Insights page to see an overview of metrics for your deployed models.
 You can easily see alerts for Fairness or Accuracy metrics that have fallen below the 90% threshold.

-  Fairness metrics can take up to an hour to display.
+  Fairness and Accuracy metrics can take up to an hour to display.
   {: tip}

   ![Insight overview](images/insight-overview.png)